 The Civil Division provides comprehensive legal services to King County government, including all County elected and appointed officials, department heads, and with the managers of numerous county agencies and departments.
 Serving in its role as an in-house law firm for the County, the Civil Division works closely with its clients in solving a wide range of legal problems by providing legal advice and representing King County and its employees in lawsuits filed in state or federal courts.
-The Civil Division is comprised of 55 lawyers organized into seven sections.
+The Civil Division is comprised of about 65 lawyers organized into seven sections.

 The Contracts Section provides legal advice to County departments on issues relating to the procurement and administration of contracts for goods, services, information technology products and systems, and the design and construction of public works.
 Attorneys in this Section review and edit contract documents, advise clients on challenges made by potential contractors to contract award decisions, and represent the County in disputes over the interpretation and enforcement of contract terms and conditions.
 The Section also provides general legal advice on a variety of topics to the Superior and District Courts, the King County Elections Division, the Superior Court Clerk’s Office, the King County Council Auditor’s Office, and the King County Board of Appeals.

 The County Services Section represents many departments of County government that provide core governmental services, such as the Assessor, the Jail, the Sheriff, the Health Department, the Budget Office, the Finance Division, the Department of Community and Human Services, and Animal Control.
 County Services’ attorneys provide legal advice on all operational issues faced by these clients including regulatory compliance, public records, and contracts.
 These same attorneys provide legal representation in court when the actions of these County agencies are challenged.
 The Prosecuting Attorney’s Office (PAO) public records team, which handles all public records requests to the PAO, is also part of the County Services Section.